 The Interior Architecture degree combines the fundamental interest in human- environmental relationships of interior design with study of interior products, building forms, and systems.
-The program centers on the studio as a physical and intellectual place where students transform ideas into two- and three-dimensional form through continual development of models and drawings — an approach to design education typical of schools of design or architecture.
+The program uses the studio as a physical and intellectual place where students transform ideas into physical and virtual forms, objects, and spaces.
 Supplied with appropriate facilities, tools, and equipment, students build what they design.

-- Employment with design firms specializing in interior design, architecture and engineering, health care, hospitality, retail, fine and graphic art, furniture, institutional and commercial conditions, preservation, film, home furnishings, museums and exhibition, lighting, residential, showroom and more.
+- Employment with design firms specializing in interior design, architecture and related fields such as graphics, furniture, preservation, home furnishings, museums and exhibition, lighting, and more.

 The Student Experience

-- A holistic, studio-based curriculum with individual workspace for students in a premier facility and hands-on experience with digital design, interior product design, and advanced digital fabrication.
+- A holistic, studio-based curriculum with individual workspace for students in a premier facility using state-of-the-art physical and digital technology.

 - Development of professional skills through a required internship experience.